 Bridestowe Lavender Estate… you’d only ever visit there in summer, right?
 When the gorgeous purple blooms cover the hillside and offer up a dream scene for anyone with a camera?
 I have to confess, I may have been guilty of that very thought.
 But that was before we made our way there in June (yep, in winter) for a look-see during our research mission to north east Tasmania.
-Now, I think it’s a great place to visit regardless of the season!
+Now, I think it’s a great place to visit regardless of the season.

-Bridestowe Lavender Estate: Any Time of the Year
+Bridestowe Lavender Estate: Any Time

 Well-known as a popular tourist attraction during December and January, the lavender farm can be found at Nabowla in north east Tasmania.
 In the peak flowering season it is truly spectacular, as many photographers can attest.
 Of course, we’d love to see the lavender in all its glory, and that’s yet another reason to return to the north east region again.
 But winter does offer a different perspective and we can report plenty of positives from our time there.